Tape art continues to thrill with new facets:

 A special form of urban art

-Even though the tape art is slowly gaining recognition in its boundlessness and diversity, its origins date back several decades.
+Even though the art created out of tape is slowly gaining recognition in its boundlessness and diversity, its origins date back several decades.

 Around the 1960s, the processing of packaging tapes emerged as a separate art trend in the art world.
-Tape art developed as a sub-type of urban art.
+Among other things, the art of tape became a subtype of urban art.
 The success was restrained in the beginning.
 Although some newcomers discovered the opportunities and individuality that was associated with it, it took a long time to gain widespread recognition for the works of art, in public space as well.
-Relatively quickly, however, came with the presence of the Art the first tape artists on the market, which underlined, the diversity of this art again.

-Slava Osinski is one of the most famous tape artists in Germany.
-With his works, he inspires more and more people every year and shows the boundlessness and diversity of art out of adhesive tape.
+Slava “Ostap” Osinski from Selfmadecrew is one of the most famous tape artists in Germany.
+Even more, he inspires more and more people every year and shows the boundlessness and diversity of art out of adhesive tape.
 He produces his works on a variety of surfaces, in different rooms and under different conditions.

-He reinvents the tape art over and over again and in addition to one or the other homage to artists creates portraits of well-known people.
-They all have one thing in common: The art by “Selfmadecrew” and Slava Osinski shows that this art direction is neither boring nor superficial.
+The works of Ostap and his Crew have one thing in common: They show that this art direction is neither boring nor superficial.
 Rather, the artworks surprise with a grand form of spatiality and diversity.
-With his exceptional sense of art, “Selfmadecrew” and Slava have already participated in various art projects in the capital, surprising them time and again with new facets of the art of packaging.
+With his exceptional sense of art, “Selfmadecrew” and Slava have already participated in various art projects, surprising them time and again with new facets of the art of packaging.

 The ideal choice for various urban art projects

 The popularity of tape art is increasing, not least because it has established itself as a coveted alternative to various other urban art styles.
-So, tape art looks often more appealing than modern graffiti art does.
+So, artworks made of tape looks often more appealing than modern graffiti art does.
 It is also easier to handle and can be removed if necessary.
-Today, tape art mainly uses special packing straps that are both flexible and waterproof.
-They can be brought into shape with a few simple steps and are also available in an almost unparalleled color variety.
-Thus, through the now widely available color palette, various hue gradations in the works of art can be implemented.
-The tapes remain colorfast even after processing.
-In contrast to many other art directions, tape art is complete without further aids.

 Tapes hold on all surfaces

-The application and implementation of the tape art are virtually limitless because the tapes hold on all surfaces.
+Since the tapes hold on almost all surfaces, the application and implementation of the tape art are virtually unlimited.
 Thanks to their good adhesive properties, they can be applied to stone and asphalt as well as to plastic, aluminum dibond, and wood.
 Furthermore, they are suitable for attachment to fabric and glass.
-The only thing that is needed for an exceptional tape artwork is a clean surface.
+A clean surface is the only thing that is needed for exceptional artwork.
 The tapes not only adhere to perfectly straight surfaces but can also be adapted to rounded base surfaces.
-Likewise, the tape art is easily transferable to different sizes.
+Likewise, the tape pictures are easily transferable to different sizes.
 Thus, small indoor artworks can be implemented as well as large masterpieces in the outdoor area.